Marian High School (Nebraska): Academics

 Marian is accredited by the State of Nebraska and the North Central Association Commission on Accreditation NCA as a college preparatory school.

 Student activities and events

 Marian High School provides numerous clubs, sports, and activities for involvement outside of the classroom.

 Athletics

 Marian's athletic program consists of nine Class A state-sanctioned sports: volleyball, cross country, softball, golf, basketball, track & field, swimming & diving, tennis and soccer.
-They have won 66 state championships in eight sports since the Nebraska School Activities Association has had sanctioned girls' sports (since 1971).
+They have won 71 state championships in eight sports since the Nebraska School Activities Association began sanctioning girls' sports in 1971.

 State championships

 Walk-a-Thon

 The Walk-A-Thon is an all-student facilitated fundraiser for the school.
 Participating students are responsible for collecting pledges from the community.
 Each student walks a certain mileage with their class based on the amount of money their class collected, on the day of Walk-A-Thon.
 The winner gets to pick color and field day theme first, in order of placement in the Walk-A-Thon.